-IPRS Health is an award winning private rehabilitation company, which has been providing quality clinical services for over twenty years.
+IPRS Health is an award winning private rehabilitation company, which has been providing quality clinical services for over 26 years.

 Core to our approach is an ethos of delivering patient-focused treatment solutions, based upon the principles of best clinical care derived from our evidence based rehabilitation pathways.
 Our network of highly-qualified physiotherapists and allied health professionals offer a diverse background of clinical experience and expertise, and are here to help you to achieve your optimal recovery.